NicholasTD07/blog-posts/drafts/save-space-with-zfs.md

  52M	/test/snapshots/
 ```

-However, as shown in the following output, the dataset (the only dataset on this pool) is using 2.7G physical space to store all the data.
+However, as shown in the following output, the pool, also the dataset (since it's the only dataset in this pool) is using 2.7G physical space to store all the data.
 It's quite a lot, compared to when all the data was saved on the `dedup` dataset when both `dedup` and `compression` was turned on (780M).

  ```
 $ zpool list